ThibaultJanBeyer/theyoutubegame/README.md

 ## Shared Multiplayer mode

 The idea: you get a game url/channel that you can share with friends so they can connect with their devices to place guesses.

+Feeling adventurous?
+Why don’t you join our team and start implementing cool stuf and make this game the #1 trending game.
+Marketers are also welcome because I’m not that of a marketer.